 Known as G. M. Lancey, he was born in Hartland, the son of George Lancey, Jr & Frances Blake.
 In 1885, he married Annie Clapperton Linn, the daughter of William Linn, Sr & Elizabeth Patterson.

-George & Annie moved into his Uncle Calvin Blake’s house on Academy Street following his death in 1905.
+George & Annie later moved into his Uncle Calvin Blake’s house on Academy Street following his death.

 He and Thomas Archibald Linn built a family camp on Great Moose Lake in the 1890s naming it “Camp DeLancey” in honor of his Great Grandfather, Samuel DeLancey, where G. M. passed away in 1942.

 Annie is a daughter of William Linn, Sr & Elizabeth Patterson of Scotland.